rosariorussell/portfolio/content/portfolio/javascripter.md

 JavaScripter is a compilation of notes during my journey from novice to full stack JavaScript developer by Russell Rosario.

 - Basics
+- Languages
-- Front-end
+- Frontend
-- Back-end
+- Backend
 - DevOps
-- Scaling
-- Applications
+- Latest